Last Updated on January 23, 2023

 One Last Look at the Meteora Monasteries

 The next morning I set out to view the little town of Kalampaka.
 Again, I was amazed by the sight of the sandstone pinnacles soaring skyward on the outskirts of town.
-On the other hand, now I was viewing it from an entirely different perspective, making it even more intriguing.
+On the other hand, now I was viewing the Meteora Monasteries in the distance from an entirely different perspective, making it even more intriguing.
 It was evident why the Greeks had named the place Meteora.

 I thanked her again and commented that I was surprised to see her at the front desk that morning after she had been there the night before.